There are three things extremely hard: steel, a diamond, and to know one’s self.Benjamin Franklin

 - Polish the striking bevel to reduce friction and prevent wood sap from building up on it too quickly.
 Re-polish it as necessary.
 If you pay attention to the condition of this abrupt bevel you will notice that it may actually become pitted from the heat and friction of the wood shavings, especially when planing wood containing hardish minerals.
 Total neglect will harm efficiency;

-- Clean away wood sap from the striking face and oil it occasionally with your oilpot to reduce friction;
+- Clean accumulated wood sap from the striking face regularly and oil it occasionally with your oilpot to reduce friction;

 - If shavings tend to become stuck in the mouth, check to see that the chipbreaker is not so thick as to obstruct their smooth passage.
 If necessary, grind the chipbreaker thinner near the mouth and polish it to improve the flow of shavings;

-The chip breaker has been around a long time, not because it is easy to use or costs nothing, but only because it consistently works.
+The chip breaker has been around a long time only because it consistently works.

-In Japan, where the single-blade plane was the standard for hundreds of years, with the shift from riven lumber to more economical sawn lumber, the chipbreaker was added to the handplane because it consistently works.
+In Japan, where the single-blade plane was the standard for hundreds of years, with the shift from riven lumber to more economical sawn lumber, the chipbreaker was added to the handplane, and remains in-use even today, solely because it consistently works.

 The chip breaker won’t solve all your tearout problems, but it will definitely help on condition that you set it up and maintain it properly.
 It isn’t difficult and the results of doing so set the professional apart from the amateur.